Reading time 3 min

 Transparent Plastic Ruler, Self Adhesive transparent book covering film or high-quality sticky tape(Scotch), Fine Color Marker (yellow or red are the best), curved tip small Scissors, small Tweezers, wooden Toothpick, Standart plane or photo Paper "4x6", printer.

-With a plastic ruler please measure the longest distance between locket frame extremities in the middle of the frame( see the photo).
+With a plastic ruler please measure the longest distance between the locket frame extremities in the middle of the frame( see the photo).
 This will allow you to cut photos slightly bigger than the empty space of the frame (you need this extra space to hold the picture without glue).
 If you have a plastic insert take it out and directly measure its width and height.

-If you are not familiar with any photo editing programs like Photoshop or Gimp, I recommend using simple online photo editors like "OddPrints" or the special "Locket studio" editor by Marathon.
+If you are not familiar with any photo editing programs like Photoshop or Gimp, I recommend using simple online photo editors like "OddPrints" or the special "Locket Studio" editor by Marathon.
 Open directly the link below to start a photo upload (you might need to read a guide at the bottom of this article to clarify how to use this online photo editor).
 The key thing is to make sure the image you upload has enough background around the subject’s face so that they don’t get clipped off, allow at least 1.5-3 mm free space.
 Download generated 102x152mm page (4"x6").
 Adjust your printer paper size to this format and try to print first a black and white sample.
-You might need to adjust height and(or) width with a "Scale" function after you printed a sample page.
+You might need to adjust the height and(or) width with a "Scale" function after you printed a sample page.

 3. TEMPLATE & CUTTING

 To make a precise cut, we will make a template from sticky tape, precisely following the locket frame's contour.
-Just cover the left side (side without a catch) with the tape (keep it as flat as possible, try not to press the center with your finger).Now with a color marker draw the line of the inner edge of the frame.
+Just cover the left side (the side without a catch) with the tape (keep it as flat as possible, try not to press the center with your finger).Now with a color marker draw the line of the inner edge of the frame.

-In this tutorial we were using a permanent marker so I have to show you some tricks on how to make this template line disappear after the cut:
+In this tutorial, we were using a permanent marker so I have to show you some tricks on how to make this template line disappear after the cut:

 - we can stick the tape template directly to the photo and erase the line with a piece of cotton slightly soaked in alcohol;